A 2001 live action version of surreal cartoon superhero The Tick.

 - Idiot Savant: The Tick was always a ditz, but in this series his ditzy traits are played up so much that he seems barely capable of functioning in society.
 Notably, he doesn't even know his own real name or where he's from, he can't recognize other superheroes when they're out of costume (the other characters might have trouble at first, but The Tick never picks up on it even when it's explained to him), and at first doesn't even know what death is.
 When it comes to heroics, however, he's a genius: he's an expert fighter and shows a decent amount of philosophical thought.
 Notably, when he did discover that everyone (even potatoes) can die, he spent about 30 seconds thinking about it before giving Arthur a motivating speech that actually makes sense.

-- Insult Backfire:Arthur: You're all a bunch of self-centered, egotistical, sexually frustrated kindergarteners.
+- Insult Backfire:Arthur: Apparently superheroes are all a bunch of self-centered, egotistical, sexually-frustrated kindergarteners.
 No offense intended.

 The Tick: None comprehended.

 - It's All About Me: In the episode "The Tick vs. Justice", a car accident between Batmanuel and a supervillain named Destroyo reveals the villain's trunk is full of ransom letters, nuclear weapons, and very strong rope.
-Despite an obvious threat to national security Batmanuel spends the entire episode worried about his insurance premiums, even turning his statement to the court into a plea for them to lower his deductible.
+Despite an obvious threat to national security Batmanuel spends the entire episode worried about his insurance premiums, even turning his statement to the court into an argument that he was not at fault for the accident that led to the altercation and a plea for them to lower his deductible.

 - Mixed Metaphor: The Tick often engages in these, which often leads to Metaphorgotten as the Tick rambles nonsensically from one broken metaphor to another."I'm starting to like the cut of this man's jibberish."

-- Mythology Gag: Batmanuel is referred to as "Little Fledermaus" by Destroyo in "The Tick vs Justice," a reference to the character that Batmanuel is based off of: Die Fledermaus.
+- Mythology Gag: Batmanuel is referred to as "Little Fledermaus" by Destroyo in "The Tick vs Justice", a reference to the character that Batmanuel is based on: Die Fledermaus.

 - No Guy Wants an Amazon: Captain Liberty laments at one point that it's hard to find a boyfriend because other heroes are all jerkasses and normals are afraid that "we're going to zap them with a ray and shrink their johnson."
 Her boyfriend in that same episode also ends up leaving her when he discovers she's a superhero.
 Of course, considering what she did to The Immortal, they might have a point.